-UPDATE (September 11, 2019): Based on the success of its “Louis Vuitton X” retrospective exhibition in Beverly Hills, Louis Vuitton has decided to extend the show until November 10, almost one month longer than its original end date of September 15.
+UPDATE (September 11, 2019): Based on the success of its “Louis Vuitton X” retrospective exhibition in Beverly Hills,

 Original Story (June 28, 2019): Almost immediately after premiering its Virgil Abloh-helmed Spring/Summer 2020 presentation, Louis Vuitton has launched an expansive exhibition to commemorate its 160th anniversary.
 “Louis Vuitton X” is a historical retrospective encompassing the house’s inimitable clothing, accessories and collaborations.